AlexFW16/app_project/README.md

 - Make input fields, etc. look nice
 - Make 2 colour schemes, one for decrypting and one for encrypting
 - Add another fragment (bottom) that is used to display more detailed information (xor: binary code, ...)
+- Weird that the fragments change their id's, probably bc they are the same and get overriden on change or smth?
+  -> Just use the same id for the same buttons etc.

 #### Notes